 - Quality of materials – Team deliverables should be professional-quality, well written/designed and easy to understand.

-- Professional presentation – Judges are looking for students to deliver a business-quality presentation, including visual or other aides, that does not exceed 15 minutes.
+- Professional presentation – Judges are looking for students to deliver a business-quality poster presentation, including visual or other aides.
+Finalists are also expected to deliver an oral presentation in the final round.

 - Oct.
 17: Deadline for teams to sign-up.
 Late registrations will not be accepted.